PabloVallbona/ada-template-website/seasonality.md

 | 6 | 0.031200 | 36.317516 | 1.225119e-288 | 1214537 |

 Firstly, the large sample size strengthens our observations, which is further supported by the very small p-values, lettting us reject the null hypothesis that there is no correlation between the time of the year and the performance of the ETF market.
-We do have to note how small the z-scores are showing that this rvariation in between seasons is not very large.
+We do have to note how small the z-scores are showing that this variation in between seasons is not very large.

 ## Looking at the ESGs

 Now lets do a similar analysis for our ESG ETFs.

-<iframe src="https://pablovallbona.github.io/ada-template-website/assets/graphs/ESG.html" width="100%" height="600px" style="border:none;"></iframe>

 <img src="assets/img/heatmap_all_esg_average.png" alt="intro_image" style="width:100%;max-width:1000px;display:block;margin:auto;">

+The results are broadly similar, but we observe an increase in the absolute values of the z-scores across all periods.
+This suggests a seasonality pattern that is comparable to the one observed for all ETFs, but potentially slightly stronger in magnitude.
+To see whether these differences are meaningful, we now turn to the t-test results to assess statistical significance.

 | Period | Mean Z-Score | t-statistic | p-value | N |
 |:------:|:------------:|:-----------:|:--------:|:---:|